Gain the knowledge and skills needed to develop professional expertise or pursue a research career

 Students will normally have been offered a place at one of the four NWSSDTP institutions prior to their studentship application, on one of the programmes eligible for NWSSDTP funding.
 However, studentship applications will be accepted from students who have submitted their institutional application but have yet to receive a formal offer, providing that such an offer has been made by the time of the Studentship Allocation meeting, which will take place on 14 March 2018.

-- For AHRC’s NWCDTP Studentship Competitions in either History or Classics and Ancient History, you must apply for a place in Lancaster University by Monday 15 January 2018, and to have been offered and accepted that place by 9 February 2018.
+- For AHRC’s NWCDTP Studentship Competitions in either History or Classics and Ancient History, you must apply for a place in Lancaster University by early January 2019, and to have been offered and accepted that place by early February 2019.

 Application details, eligibility criteria, submission deadlines and further guidance can be accessed via